jofus101/jofus101.github.io/_posts/2015-04-16-inertia-is-hard.md

 I have learned more about my goals and desires in the past 2 years of [failing]({% post_url 2014-11-10-three-lessons-I-learned-from-failing-my-startup %}) than I have at any other point in my life.
 I would never know what I know now if I had simply tried to imagine my future life.

 So I encourage you to go out and fail.
 You get to decide what kind of life you live.
 In life, as in love, if it's not a resounding [fuck yes, it's a no](http://markmanson.net/fuck-yes).

-Lighten your life and take comfort in the fact that we're all gonna die, it helps with the inertia.